prgcont/workshop-k8s/lesson-4/README.md

 kubectl apply -f kad.yaml
 ```

-It will start on pod and create service targeting this pod.
+It will start one pod and create service targeting this pod.
 The most important part of service definition are the annotations.
 These annotations are processes by prometheus and service with these annotation is scraped.

 ```yaml
 apiVersion: v1